INTNLREL 101Z. Introduction to International Relations. 4 Units.

 INTNLREL 105C.
 Human Trafficking: Historical, Legal, and Medical Perspectives.
 5 Units.

 (Same as HISTORY 5C.
 History majors and others taking 5 units, enroll in 105C.)
 Interdisciplinary approach to understanding the extent and complexity of the global phenomenon of human trafficking, especially for forced prostitution, labor exploitation, and organ trade, focusing on human rights violations and remedies.
 Provides a historical context for the development and spread of human trafficking.
 Analyzes the current international and domestic legal and policy frameworks to combat trafficking and evaluates their practical implementation.
 Examines the medical, psychological, and public health issues involved.
 Uses problem-based learning.
 Students interested in service learning should consult with the instructor and will enroll in an additional course.

 Same as: CSRE 105C, EMED 105C, FEMGEN 105C, HISTORY 105C, HUMRTS 112

 INTNLREL 110C.
 America and the World Economy.
 5 Units.

 Examination of contemporary US foreign economic policy.
 Areas studied: the changing role of the dollar; mechanism of international monetary management; recent crises in world markets including those in Europe and Asia; role of IMF, World Bank and WTO in stabilizing world economy; trade politics and policies; the effects of the globalization of business on future US prosperity.
-Enroll in POLISCI 110C for WIM credit.
+Political Science majors taking this course for WIM credit should enroll in POLISCI 110C.